mactul/discordslashcommands/README.md

 ## Documentation

-The main class of this libary is the Manager class you have to call it at the bot's start
+The main class of this libary is the Manager class, you have to call it at the bot's start.
-You can call it again after if you need it
+You can call it again after if you need it.

 The minimal code is like that
 ```py